 - (a) Doors, Gates, and Electric Contacts.
-Cars shall have a car door or gate provided at each entrance equipped with a car door or gate electric contact conforming to following requirements: - (1) It shall be positively opened by a lever or other device attached to and operated by the door or gate. - (2) It shall be maintained in the open position by the action of gravity or by a restrained compression spring, or both, or by positive mechanical means. - (3) It shall not be readily accessible. - (b) Car-Door Interlock.
+Cars shall have a car door or gate provided at each entrance equipped with a car door or gate electric contact conforming to the following requirements: - (1) It shall be positively opened by a lever or other device attached to and operated by the door or gate. - (2) It shall be maintained in the open position by the action of gravity or by a restrained compression spring, or both, or by positive mechanical means. - (3) It shall not be readily accessible.

+- (b) Car-Door Interlock.
 A car-door interlock shall be required for - (1) car doors of elevators where the clearance between the loading side of the car platform and hoistway enclosure exceeds the maximum specified in 2.4.1 - (2) car doors of elevators that face an unenclosed portion of the hoistway during the travel of the car - (c) Closed Position of Car Doors or Gates.
 Car doors or gates shall be considered to be in the closed position under the following conditions: - (1) for horizontally sliding doors or gates, when the clear open space between the leading edge of the door or gate and the nearest face of the jamb does not exceed 2 in.
-(51 mm) except where car doors are provided with a car-door interlock(s), 0.375 in.
-(10 mm)

-- (2) for vertically sliding counterweighted doors or gates, when the clear open space between the leading edge of the door or gate and the car platform sill does not exceed 2 in.
+(51 mm), or 0.375 in.
+(10 mm) where car doors are provided with one or more car door interlocks - (2) for vertically sliding counterweighted doors or gates, when the clear open space between the leading edge of the door or gate and the car platform sill does not exceed 2 in.
 (51 mm) - (3) for horizontally sliding center-opening doors, or vertically sliding biparting counterbalanced doors, when the door panels are within 2 in.
-(51 mm) of contact with each other, except where horizontally sliding center-opening car doors are provided with a car-door interlock(s), 0.375 in.
-(10 mm) - (d) Collapsible Gates.
-Collapsible car gates shall conform to the following requirements: - (1) Collapsible car gates shall not be power opened to a distance exceeding one-third of the clear gate opening, and in no case more than 10 in.
+(51 mm) of contact with each other, or 0.375 in.
+(10 mm) where horizontally sliding center-opening car doors are provided with one or more car door interlocks - (d) Collapsible Gates.
+Collapsible car gates shall conform to the following requirements: - (1) Collapsible car gates shall not be power opened a distance exceeding one-third of the clear gate opening, and in no case more than 10 in.
 (254 mm). - (2) When fully closed (extended position), gates shall reject a ball 3 in.
 (76 mm) in diameter for passenger elevators and 4.5 in.
 (114 mm) for freight elevators. - (3) Gates shall have at least every fourth vertical member guided at the top and every second vertical member guided at the bottom. - (4) Handles of manually operated collapsible gates nearest the car operating device on elevators operated from the car only shall be so located that the nearest handle is not more than 48 in.
 (1.22 m) from the car operating device when the gate is closed (extended position), and not more than 48 in.
 (1.22 m) above the car floor.
 Gate handles shall be provided with finger guards.

-3.4.3 Location of Car Doors and Gates in Relation to Hoistway Door
+3.4.3 Location of Car Doors and Gates in Relation to Hoistway Door hoistway-door space guard shall be not more than the following [see (c)]: